KnotUntied/flutteryomi/README.md

 ## Localization

-See [Tachiyomi's English localization file](https://github.com/tachiyomiorg/tachiyomi/blob/master/i18n/src/main/res/values/strings.xml) for naming and arrangement conventions when adding or editing `.arb` files.
+See [Mihon's English localization file](https://github.com/mihonapp/mihon/blob/main/i18n/src/commonMain/resources/MR/base/strings.xml) for naming and arrangement conventions when adding or editing `.arb` files.
 The `app_name` key-value pair is not included.

 Update localizations by adding or editing the `.arb` files in `lib/l10n`.
 Then run: